Sweet Salt Texturizing Spray for Hair

 Natural Texturizing Spray

-This spray is incredibly inexpensive and simple to make and it has worked better on my hair than any store-bought product I’ve ever tried.
-In fact, even if you buy a top of the line glass spray bottle to use for this recipe (which can be re-used many times) and use all of the optional ingredients, this 8 ounce recipe still costs much less than a 4-ounce bottle of Bumble and Bumble Surf Spray, which is one of the few conventional products that I’ve ever really liked.
+Even if you buy a top of the line glass spray bottle to use (which can be reused many times) and use all the optional ingredients, this recipe still costs much less than a 4-ounce bottle of Bumble and Bumble Surf Volume Spray.
+It’s one of the few conventional products I’ve ever really liked.

-NOTE: I’ve gotten a lot of questions about the glass spray bottle in the picture above.
-I got it on Zulily and it is sometimes in stock but can be hard to find.
+I’ve gotten a lot of questions about the glass spray bottle I used for this recipe.
+I originally used a fine mist 8-ounce spray bottle.
 I also recently tried this glass spray bottle and like it better since it can spray a fine mist or a thicker spray.
-Another option is to use an old apple cider vinegar bottle and just replace the top with a regular spray bottle top.
+Another option is to reuse a glass apple cider vinegar bottle and just replace the top with a regular spray bottle top.

 Print